syk0z/cryptio-technical-interview/README.md

 ## Questions

-Do not hesitate to ask for precisions or even some help!
+Do not hesitate to ask for hints or even some help!

 Send an email to `lucas [at] cryptio [dot] co`.